 We would remove some during the day to show where my energy was.
 It helped them to understand mommies disease.

-I wish I could take credit for writing it.
+Then I came across the spoon theory… I wish I could take credit for writing it.

 It’s Christine Miserandino’s personal story of living with a disability.
 While Christine suffers from Lupus, and not M.S., the two diseases are closely related; both are autoimmune diseases.
 The story below was modified by M.S. patients to address “M.S.” specifically.
 Christine is a recognized author, blogger, and has appeared on numerous television shows, including the PBS documentary Keeping Kids Healthy.